dotnet/docs/docs/csharp/programming-guide/classes-and-structs/constructors.md

 ---
 title: "Constructors - C# Programming Guide"
 description: A constructor in C# is called when a class or struct is created.
-Use constructors to set defaults, limit instantiation, and write flexible, easy to read code. ms.date: 05/05/2017
+Use constructors to set defaults, limit instantiation, and write flexible, easy-to-read code. ms.date: 05/05/2017
 helpviewer_keywords:
   - "constructors [C#]"